 - Discover new firms at the MarketPlace Roundtable and hear about their products and services.

 Who Should Attend?

 - All minority business owners, certified and non-certified, who want to increase their business portfolios

 - Corporate members who are interested in advancing their supplier diversity programs and growing their pool of suppliers

 - Corporations interested in implementing a supplier diversity program

 Format: Each session is 20 minutes.
 Each participating corporate or government representative is assigned a roundtable of 10 for the duration of the session.
-Eligible firms are then able to choose which table they would like to sit at for each cycle.
+Eligible MBE firms are then able to choose which table they would like to sit at for each cycle.
 Once the MBE is seated at a table, the firm has one minute to present an elevator pitch outlining the company’s capacity as well as what differentiates it from the competition.
-After introductions, representatives have an opportunity to ask questions and engage in round-table discussions.
+After introductions, representatives have an opportunity to ask questions of the MBEs and engage in round-table discussions.
 At the end of the 20-minute cycle, all firms must move to another representative’s table.

 About The Council